cpaggen/blastradius-ec2/README.md

 # Blast-radius test setup

 This repo is automated through a Github workflow.
+The workflow consists in:
+- Terraform (TF) lint
+- TF validate
+- TF init
+- TF plan
+- Static analysis with Checkov
+- Upload SARIF to Security tab of repo
+- TF apply
+- Test EC2 connectivity

 To replicate this, please populate the necessary env variables for Terraform as Github secrets:
 - AWS_ACCESS_KEY_ID
 - AWS_ECRET_KEY_ID